r-joyce/Nanner/README.md

 # Node Scanner

-Deploy a Node Express server that accepts RESTful API calls to dynamically scan an IP address or a range of IP addresses with the popular NMap scanning tool, converting the standard XML output to JSON.
+Deploy a Node Express server that accepts RESTful API calls to dynamically scan an IP address or a range of IP addresses with the popular NMap scanning tool or Masscan, converting the standard XML output to JSON.

 Future plans are to include:
 - More open source scanning tools